|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These pretty little patty pan squashes are stuffed with a tasty rice, spinach, and Parmesan cheese mixture.
-It's an excellent way to serve the small summer squashes.
+These pretty little patty pan squash are stuffed with a tasty rice, spinach, and Parmesan cheese mixture.
+It's an eye-catching way to serve the small summer squash.